Sunday, November 26, 2023

 That evening Trump tried to exploit the violence, placing calls to two U.S. senators (one of which went awry).
 He was still hoping they could thwart the final vote.

-(Georgia election officials had already told President Trump that was untrue.)
+(Georgia election officials had already told Trump that was untrue.)

 “One more relatively minor violation.”